 Article

-The neurological symptoms in COVID-19 patients range from mild symptoms such as headaches, confusion, insomnia, peripheral neuropathy, orthostatic intolerance, and syncope to more severe disorders such as stroke, extrapyramidal and movement disorders, encephalitis or encephalopathy, seizures, acute disseminated encephalomyelitis, Guillain Barre syndrome, or hemorrhagic myelitis. https://discovermednews.com/hemorrhagic-myelitis-after-the-sars-cov-2-infection/
+The neurological symptoms in COVID-19 patients range from mild symptoms such as headaches, confusion, insomnia, peripheral neuropathy, orthostatic intolerance, and syncope to more severe disorders such as stroke, extrapyramidal and movement disorders, encephalitis or encephalopathy, seizures, acute disseminated encephalomyelitis, Guillain-Barré syndrome, or hemorrhagic myelitis. https://discovermednews.com/hemorrhagic-myelitis-after-the-sars-cov-2-infection/

 About the Study and Results

 All SARS-CoV-2 variants increased the mitochondrial activity in endothelial cells and pericytes, either temporarily (wild-type Wuhan strain) or continuously (Alpha, Beta, Delta, Eta, and Omicron variants).
 The Alpha and Beta variants caused a slight increase in astrocyte mitochondrial activity, and only the Alpha variant caused a slight increase in microglial mitochondrial activity.
-According to the authors, these findings suggest stress of those cells upon exposure to SARS-CoV-2.
+According to the authors, these findings suggest stress in those cells upon exposure to SARS-CoV-2.

 In vitro BBB model

 The Wuhan wild-type strain, and to a lesser extent, the Omicron variant, disrupted the integrity of the BBB.
 The other SARS-CoV-2 variants did not exhibit any effect.
 All SARS-CoV-2 variants, except the Eta variant, had a negative impact on one or more tight or adherens junction proteins, which play a crucial role in maintaining the integrity and selective permeability of the BBB.
-The most affected junctional protein was VE-cadherin which was significantly decreased by the wild-type Wuhan strain, the Alpha and Delta variants.
+The most affected junctional protein was VE-cadherin which was significantly decreased by the wild-type Wuhan strain, and by the Alpha and Delta variants.

 Conclusion